AndrewJConley/KPP_to_CAMP/README.md

 # KPP_to_CAMP

-The purpose of this code is to support people who want to "convert" wrf-chem / wrk-kpp files to CAMP format.
+The purpose of this code is to support people who want to "convert" WRF-chem / WRF-kpp files to CAMP format.

 The resulting file requires hand validation of the conversions.